xray-imaging/7bm-docs/docs/source/manual/oscope.rst

 Oscilloscope
 ------------

 The main digital oscilloscope for 7-BM is a Yokogawa DLM2054 oscilloscope.
-This oscilloscope is 4-channelwith 8 bits of vertical resolution.
+This oscilloscope is 4-channels with 8 bits of vertical resolution.
 Some points to keep in mind when using the oscilloscope:

 * There is an external trigger in terminal on the back panel of the oscilloscope.
 Using this terminal for a TTL trigger in not only saves a channel for data but tends to result in less cross-talk between the trigger signal and data signals.